andydevs/fourier-drawing/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/andydevs/web-boilerplate)

-Use this template for building basic static websites.
+Use this template for building single page web applications.

 On the repository webpage, you can either click
 `Use this Template` which will create a new repository with